LaMitaOne/JoltPhysics4Delphi/README.md

   Exe and sample project included

   Latest Changes:

+   v0.57:

+     Added Slow Motion Mode: Integrated a fully functional slow-motion system.
+When activated externally, the physics simulation (Jolt Physics), bomb timers, and projectile lifespans scale correctly to 20% speed, ensuring smooth and physically accurate time-lapse effects without breaking gravity or collision.
+     Added Spawn & Explosion Sounds: Implemented distinct audio feedback using MiniAudio.
+Newly spawned objects now play an impact sound, and the bomb explosion triggers a dedicated, heavy explosion sound effect.
+     Added 3D Button Spawner (btnSpawnButton): Added functionality to spawn fully interactive 3D buttons directly into the Raylib viewport.
+The buttons feature dynamic text rendering onto a texture, hover states, press-animations, and properly fire their assigned OnClick events thread-safe back to the VCL.
+     Fixed Pyramid Mesh Alignment: Resolved an issue where the visual mesh of the pyramid was offset from its actual physics center of mass.
+It now aligns perfectly, ensuring the geometry rests correctly on the ground – even when dynamically rotated sideways.

    v0.56:

      Added FIsStatic property and GetMotionType method to TA3DComponent for thread-safe state checking